top of page

 Gastrointestinal symptoms and malabsorption are major sources of illness in hypermobile Ehlers-Danlos syndrome.
 The combination of connective tissue laxity, dysautonomia, immune dysfunction, and restrictive eating behaviors contributes to widespread nutrient deficiencies and impaired digestive function.
 Iron, vitamin B12, vitamin D, and folate are the most commonly affected nutrients, but deficiencies in trace elements and fat-soluble vitamins can also occur in more severe cases.
 These problems can lead to fatigue, anemia, neurological changes, bone fragility, and growth delays in children, as well as osteoporosis and frailty in older adults.

 Because symptoms are often complex and overlapping, they may be mistaken for other conditions or overlooked entirely, delaying care.
 Routine screening, early intervention, and coordinated multidisciplinary management are therefore essential for improving nutrition and long-term outcomes.
 With careful monitoring and tailored strategies, people with hEDS can reduce complications, improve energy and bone health, and achieve a better quality of life.
 This is particularly important for children, adults, and older adults who also live with comorbid conditions such as POTS or MCAS, since these increase the risk and severity of gastrointestinal issues.
+As new therapies and interventions are considered, clinical decisions often need to be individualized, given that many treatments used in hEDS have limited condition-specific research.

 GI Issues, Diet & Weight